Industrial tourism: Attractiveness

 An attractions directory for some Central SE European countries illustrates and includes this classification.

 The attractiveness perception is also influenced by the cities' of destination ability to build touristic packages that reflect their industrial image and/or identity; respectively, in the case of tour operators, by mastering the industrial component in their attraction mix in the offered packages.

 Presently, even on the mature markets, there are relatively few tour operators providing industrial tourism packages, completing other offers and almost always missing the specialized ones, as researched in a market study conducted by one of the tour operators providing such specialized services.

+The Society for Industrial Archeology and Association for Industrial Archaeology promote the preservation of historic industrial sites.

 Destinations

 The most obvious industrial tourism destinations are cities and regions with a solid industrial base.
 For them, industrial tourism is a potential growth sector that matches with their identity: the sector offers opportunities to strengthen their distinctiveness and image, notably by building onto their already existing assets.

 However, successful achievements are few and mostly in the developed countries (in Western Europe - especially Germany, the United Kingdom, the Netherlands; as well as in the US and Japan) where a culture of leadership and collaboration between the different stakeholders at the community's governance level already exists.

+Industrial tourism is also very developed in France, where it has been structured around the association Entreprise et Découverte, created in 2012.
+Three thousand five hundred visits attracted twenty million visitors in 2023.
+In Switzerland, the sector is growing, without being as developed as in France.

 There is a positive trend and some remarkable achievements in Central Europe (Austria, Hungary, the Czech Republic, Poland), China and India too.

 Also, attention is being paid worldwide to reconvert economically collapsed mono industrial areas (especially mining and metallurgic ones) through industrial tourism: Krivoi Rog, Reșița and Petroșani).

-Important conditions for evaluating a destination's industrial tourism potential are: